sjg918/sift/README.md

 original repo: https://github.com/Celebrandil/CudaSift<br/>
 My result does not match the original perfectly<br/>
 I added some constraints below.<br/>
-It's at the bottom of the .cu file.<>
+It's at the bottom of the .cu file.<br/>

 '''
 int cnt = 0;
     int num_matched_pts = 0;